9 Best Exercises for Seniors

 Here’s everything you need to know about strength training.
 Ready to try?
-Start with the chair squat.
+Start with the sit-to-stand, which is a modified version of a squat that uses a chair.

 Your gym undoubtedly has an array of resistance bands ready for use, but these inexpensive and beginner-friendly exercise tools are perfect for at-home workouts as well, Dr. Shin says.

 In addition, bands can help you challenge your muscles in ways you might not be able to with equipment-free training.
 For instance, when it comes to strengthening your back and improving your posture, rows and other pulling motions are vital—but hard to do if you don’t have any exercise equipment on hand.

 Get started with our beginner’s guide to resistance bands.

 Even if you can’t find the time to perform a structured workout, you likely have time to put one foot in front of the other to get where you need to go, Dr. Shin says.
 She recommends most people take 10,000 steps per day, even on days they don’t “work out.”
 Research in PLOS One found that people who increased their activity levels to 10,000 steps per day were 46 percent less likely to die in the following 10 years compared to those who stayed sedentary.

 For some older adults or people with a chronic condition, 10,000 may not be the right exact number.
 But the fact remains: Walking is a great, free workout that can have a big impact on your health.